How Does SPF Compare To DMARC And Why Is DMARC Needed To Stop Domain Phishing And Spoofing?

 Does not:

-- SPF does not tell the receiving server what it should do with an email that failed SPF.
-For example, senders can publish “-all” but this has never been honoured by receivers, as SPF breaks easily and this would cause legitimate emails to be rejected.
+• SPF does not tell the receiving server what it should do with an email that failed SPF.
+For example, senders can publish “-all” but SPF -all may be acted upon by some receivers, but enforcement is inconsistent and unreliable without DMARC as SPF breaks easily and this would cause legitimate emails to be rejected.
 This is the most commonly held misconception regarding SPF.

 This prompted the introduction of an additional email authentication standard.
 This standard needed to address the shortcomings of the standalone SPF protocol by explicitly telling receivers what to do and provide authentication reports back.
 These reports enabled the sender to take the necessary actions to fix legitimate mail flows.
 This standard was finally formalized as the DMARC protocol.